sschwarzer/ftputil/doc/ftputil.md

 >>>
 ```

-To be able to start a file transfer (i. e. open a remote file for
+To be able to start a file transfer (i.e. open a remote file for
 reading or writing) and still be able to use other FTP commands, ftputil
 uses a trick.
 For every remote file, ftputil creates a new FTP
 connection, called a child connection in the ftputil source code.